ASU researchers chip away the mysteries of cancer metastasis

 Cancer research is a multidisciplinary field that requires more than bioengineering expertise.
 In addition to working with Mayo Clinic oncologists and pathologists, Nikkhah and Truong collaborated with the ASU Biodesign Institute to accomplish gene expression analysis and bioinformatics.

-Joshua LaBaer, professor, executive director of the ASU Biodesign Institute and cancer biologist, provided input on what cell types the research team should use and input on the biology behind replicating a patient’s tumor on a chip.
+Joshua LaBaer, professor, executive director of the ASU Biodesign Institute, professor in the ASU School of Molecular Sciences and cancer biologist, provided input on what cell types the research team should use and input on the biology behind replicating a patient’s tumor on a chip.

 Bioinformatics scientist and ASU Biodesign Institute Assistant Research Professor Jin Park analyzed gene expression level data obtained by RNA sequencing.